niccololampa/cyber-security-notes/try-hack-me/jr-penetration-tester/privilege-escalation/linux-privilege-escalation/privelege-escalation-capabilities/README.md

 ## Privilege Escalation Capabilities Solution

+Capabilities which are used to grant specific prvileges to process or entities can be used for privilege escalation.
+These are directly associated with process or objects, allowing for finer-grained control over access.

 ### How many binaries have set capabilities?

 1. Run the following command to list enabled capabilities